solana-labs/solana/docs/src/cli/transfer-tokens.md

 will only accept the transfer if you sign the transaction with the private key corresponding to the sender's public key in the transaction.

-First, we'll need a public key to receive our tokens.
+First, we will need a public key to receive our tokens.
 Create a second keypair and record its pubkey:

 ```bash